-Observations from the UW Huskies’ sixth practice of the spring
+Observations from the UW Huskies’ sixth football practice of the spring

 Speaking of McMillan, the 190-pound speedster — whose hands have been suspect at times — produced several difficult catches of his own, the most noteworthy being an out along the sideline in which he extended to snag the pass and dragged his feet to stay in bounds.
 And, when McMillan does get the ball in open space, his speed continues to stand out.

-With only so many balls to go around and Michigan transfer Giles Jackson arriving in June, UW’s wide receiver rotations will continue to intrigue moving forward.
+With only so many balls to go around and Michigan transfer Giles Jackson arriving in June, UW’s wide-receiver rotations will continue to intrigue moving forward.

 Here are some other observations from UW’s sixth practice of the spring.